mping/fpinscala/README.md

     > run

 To get a menu of possible main methods to execute.
+To run a specific suite, you can do:

+    > testOnly fpinscala.datastructures.ListSuite

 To create project files for the eclipse IDE you can install the [sbteclipse](https://github.com/typesafehub/sbteclipse)